 These are the penalties if a DWI occurs with anyone age 14 or younger in the vehicle.
 Prison can be for as long as two years.
 The fine may be as high as $10,000.
 And the automatic license suspension is for 180 days.

 There are also extreme DWI crimes.
 Intoxication assault is when a DWI causes serious bodily harm to someone else.
 Intoxication manslaughter is when a DWI results in someone’s death.

 Lawyers say to politely refuse.
-And to do so as long as necessary.
+And to do so as long as needed.
 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Texas alcohol laws prohibit anyone from operating a vessel while intoxicated.
-It’s boating while intoxicated or BWI.
-Vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.
+It’s boating while intoxicated, or BWI.
+Also, vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.

 BWI is having a BAC of 0.08% or higher.
-But the exact penalties depend on the circumstances and the judge.
+And the exact penalties depend on the facts and the judge.